Tak-Iwamoto/rusty-gql/docs/src/types/object.md

 We'll implement `async fn` for each fields with `#[GqlType]`.

-If we want to execute only when the query includes the field, we can define only `async fn` without the struct field.
+If we want to execute only when the field is included in a operation, implement `async fn` without the struct field.

 src/graphql/resolver/todo.rs